actions/importer-labs/bitbucket/3-forecast.md

 1. What workspace do you want to run the forecast for?
     - **actions-importer**
 2. What is the date you want to start forecasting from?
     - **2023-08-03**.
-This value defaults to the date one week ago, however, you should use a start date that will show a representative view of typical usage.
+By default, the value is set to one week ago, but it's recommended that you choose a start date that provides a representative view of typical usage.
 3. Where do you want to store the results?
     - **tmp/forecast**